yngveha/Digital-System-Design/RTL-coding/conditionals.md

 | **when ... else**   | Single   | Multiple   | Optional | Yes         |
 | **with ... select** | Single   | Single     | Optional | No          |

-Conditional statement overview in VHDL
+<sup>Conditional statement overview in VHDL</sup>

--   Target: How many signals/variables can be set if true?
+-   Target: How many signals/variables can be set for each condition?
--   Condition: Can the true condition be a statement?
+-   Condition: How many signals/variables can be used to determine the outcome?

 <!-- -->
+The **if** statement is the _least restrictive_ and should thus be used _most restrictively_, as it has the _highest error potential_.

-The **selected (with-select)** statement is the most restrictive and cannot create latches unless you actively feed back the signal to its assignment.
+The **selected (with-select)** statement is the _most restrictive_ and cannot create latches unless you actively decide to do so.
-With-select statement requires every option for the input to be covered That is:
+The **selected** statement requires every option for the input to be covered to compile, and it has thus the _lowest error potential_:
 ```vhdl
 -- non-latch.
 with control select busdata <=